+The textbook for this course will be:

-The textbooks, in the order we'll be dealing with them are: Wilson, T. D. (2002).
+Wilson, T. D. (2002).
 Strangers to ourselves.
 Cambridge, MA: Belknap Press.
-Moskowitz, G.B.
-(2005).
-Social cognition.
-New York, NY: Guilford Press.
+There will also be additional readings available on Moodle (particularly for the second half of the course).

 Course Requirements

 There are two main components to your mark in this course: Two exams and one term paper.